chrissobolewski/htmm/_notes/Recurring purchases are in fact subscriptions.md

 Think about the things you buy — not your everyday purchases but items that you buy every few months or every few years.

 That new smartphone you buy every 2-3 years.
 Or a new computer every 5-7 years.
 Headphones, tables, peripherals...
 I'm enumerating electronics here because that's the category that's on top of my mind.
 But the main point applies to others just as easily.
 Home appliances, cars, even clothing.
+And consumable components that you need to buy regularly, like air filters, water filters, batteries, etc.

 And the main point is: think about your recurring purchases as subscriptions.
 Even if you pay the entire amount up front.